NicoMezzaa/AWS-Project/README.md

 * ```bash
    cd ~/docker-project
    ```

+After doing this correctly, follow the steps below.

 > [!NOTE]
-> You can of course call it whatever you want.
+> You can of course call the project folder whatever you want.

 <p align="right">(<a href="#top">back to top</a>)</p>